2020 AES Fellows Program

 - A complimentary one-year AES membership

 - Networking sessions with AES senior leaders and peers

-If you are selected as a 2020 AES Fellow, you must attend the AES Annual Meeting in-person (unless travel and in-person restrictions are in place and virtual participation is offered).
-The AES Fellows mentorship and training sessions start on the evening of Thursday, December 3, 2020.
-You are encouraged to participate in the entire AES Annual Meeting, which continues through Tuesday, 8, 2020.
+If you are selected as a 2020 AES Fellow, you must participate in the virtual AES2020 event.
+The AES Fellows mentorship and training sessions are expected to start on the evening of Thursday, December 3, 2020.
+You are encouraged to participate in the entire event, which continues through Tuesday, 8, 2020.

 Who May Apply?

 Eligible candidates.
 Professionals in the following categories may apply for a spot in the 2020 AES Fellows program:

 - Clinical fellows enrolled in an ACGME-approved epilepsy, clinical neurophysiology, or neurosurgery fellowship program or other eligible training at an institution in the US or Canada at the time of AES2020

 - Postdoctoral research fellows or other trainees (PhD or equivalent advanced degree) in nursing, pharmacology, pharmacy, psychology, basic science, and other relevant fields enrolled at an eligible institution in the US or Canada at the time of AES2020

 - Advanced practice providers in the early stages of their career and/or in transition to a new role within the epilepsy field